 How to install your outdoor movie cinema on the beach

-Open Air Cinema Inflatable Screen on the Beach
+Open Air Cinema inflatable screen on the beach

-Anchoring the screen in sand (pebbles, boulders.. you name it)
+Anchoring the screen in sand (pebbles, boulders… you name it)

-Before your screening on the beach we recommend you double check the anchoring.
-You might also want to stock up on robust 24'' steel stakes or special camping stakes made for use with sandy surfaces.
+Open Air Cinema Home screens come with spiral stakes that are perfect for ground and grass but can come loose in sandy beaches.
+Before your screening, double-check the anchoring.
+You may also want to stock up on robust 24″ steel stakes or special camping stakes made for sandy surfaces.

 Use a tarp